 Fortunately, BPI gave us a non-collateral term loan - the first bank to do so.
-This meant a lot as our other water projects.
+This meant a lot because it gave us added confidence to move forward with our project with Maynilad, as well as our other water projects.
 The fact that a big bank like BPI trusted RENDCO with a non-collateral loan is also a big boost for us when talking to other funders.